Welcome to Proveca Limited’s Privacy Notice, referred to in this document as “Proveca”, “the Company” or “We”.

 There are also special categories of personal data as identified by the DPA which includes information relating to; racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership status, genetics, biometrics (for ID), physical or mental health, sexual life or sexual orientation and criminal activity, including alleged, proceedings, convictions or sentences.

-In general, we do not collect any Special Categories of Personal Data about you, unless you are a Candidate or an Employee, in which case a separate Applicant Privacy Notice and an Employee Privacy Notice are available.
+In general, we do not collect any Special Categories of Personal Data about you, unless you are a Candidate or an Employee, in which case a separate Applicant Privacy Notice and an Employee Privacy Notice (see Employee Handbook) are available.

 As a client, in particular one who accesses our Medical Information services, it is also necessary to collect and process some special categories of personal data regarding individuals who are connected to our clients, such as patients and carers.